ansari-katib/ansari-katib/README.md

-# Hi there, I'm Kaitb Ansari! 👋
+# Hi there, I'm Katib Ansari! 👋

 ### Welcome to my GitHub profile!
 I'm a passionate Computer Science graduate skilled in web development with a focus on the MERN stack.
 Driven by curiosity and a desire to solve problems through code,
 ### I continuously improve my skills and learn new technologies.